skynettoday/skynet-today/content/news/_posts/2018-3-28-deepfakes.md

 (GANs)](http://theai.wiki/Generative%20Adversarial%20Network%20%28GAN%29),
 instead just taking advantage of a dual [autoencoder](http://theai.wiki/Autoencoder) approach.[^autoencoder] More recent versions of the Deepfakes code do take advantage of GANs[^GAN].
-Of course, the research was meant to be used in utterly different ways, but nevertheless the availability of papers and code that describe the algorithm made it possible for deepfakes to do what they did.
+Of course, the methods outlined in these papers were not developed with these uses in mind, but the availibility of papers and code does enable such misuses.

 ## The Reactions